 The final type of hosting is Shared Hosting.
 Being the most common type of hosting, Shared Hosting is exactly as it sounds, your website is hosted on a server with dozens of other websites.
 Depending on the size of your website, this can be a perfect option to get started.
 This will be the cheapest option going as low as $5 to $20 a month.

 When it comes to comparisons, there are several different aspects to consider, all mainly dictated by the performance you need for your website.

 If you have a popular website getting hundreds of visits daily, then it’d be wise to consider a high-class WordPress Hosting plan or possibly even a VPS Hosting plan.
-These plans can offer around 1 TB of bandwidth and increased processing power.
+These plans can offer unlimited bandwidth and processing power.

 Some Shared Hosting servers are advertising with unlimited bandwidth.
 While this might sound great, the processing speeds are often much slower, meaning that your website operates slowly.
 If you are just starting out and don’t have a large website, Shared Hosting can provide the necessary power needed to launch your home on the web.
 Below, we’ve included a short checklist to use before signing a hosting contract:

 - How many email accounts are offered?
 (Some hosting providers provide unlimited accounts)